 A fair percentage of retired people will end up using some of the equity in their property as a way of funding the social care that they might need at some point.
-They can do this by downsizing to a smaller property to release the cash, or using an equity release scheme.
+They can do this by downsizing to a smaller property to release the cash, or using a legal and general equity release scheme.

 Anyone who has not managed to get themselves onto the housing ladder before reaching their retirement age, is faced with a greater level of uncertainty, with a lack of certainty about how long they can stay in the rented property and concerns about rising rents in the future.

 Whilst it is undoubtedly going to give you potentially more options if you manage to become a homeowner at some point in your life, such as building up some equity in the property, it might not all be doom and gloom for those looking at renting in retirement.

 If you have managed to put money away into savings and have a pension to draw from when you retire, it could be argued that you might just have a bit more flexibility in what you want to do and where you want to live, if you decide to rent in retirement.